pspc-spac/avadepth/README.md

 ### Getting up and running (using an http server)
 - Download and install [the latest version of WAMP](https://www.wampserver.com/en/)
   - default installation options should be sufficient for running avadepth
-- Start your WAMP server and create a listening port:
+- Start your WAMP server and confirm that the listening port assigned to Apache is available (microsoft uses port 80 on our gov laptops so you'll likely have to change the port):
   - A "W" wamp icon should appear in your taskbar (click arrow at bottom right corner of your screen) once Wamp is installed and running
+  - To test if the default apache port is working, right-click the wamp icon in your taskbar > tools > ports used by Apache > Test port used.
+If the test fails, do the following:
 	- Right-click the wamp icon in your taskbar > tools > ports used by Apache > Add listen port for Apache > Enter desired port number (e.g. 3000, 8081)
 	- Right-click the wamp icon in your taskbar > tools > ports used by Apache > Use a port other than 80 > Enter the port number you entered in the previouse step
 - Configure web server to work with Avadepth:
   - left-click the wamp icon in your taskbar > Apache > httpd-vhosts.conf.
 Open the file.
   - Replace the contents of the file with the following (**make sure you replace the content in square [ ] brackets with your own ports/directory paths**):